List of international goals scored by Lê Công Vinh

 Lê Công Vinh is top goalscorer and most capped player for the Vietnam national football team.

 Lê Công Vinh is a Vietnamese former professional footballer who played as a forward for the Vietnam national football team from 2004 to 2016.
 He scored 51 goals with the national team, making him the all-time top goalscorer for Vietnam.
-He is also the nation's most capped player, having appeared in 83 matches.
+He was also the nation's most capped player, having appeared in 83 matches, until August 2026, when Nguyễn Quang Hải topped him with 84 caps.
 In June 2016 at the age of 30, Vinh announced he would retire at the conclusion of the 2016 AFF Championship.

 International goals

 Scores and results list Vietnam's goal tally first, score column indicates score after each Vinh goal.